 Living Sober – Alcoholics Anonymous

 This book about alcoholism doesn’t offer advice on getting sober but instead of staying sober.
-It argues that this can be the most important part of alcoholism recovery and that it is the most difficult part.
+It argues that this can be the most critical part of alcoholism recovery and that it is the most challenging part.
 As with all AA books, it offers a few tales of those who have before managed to stay sober as inspiration.